MonicaCortinas/research_zettels/notes/2005031821_efectodelasreviews_compra_productos.md

 - Dai, H., Chan, C., & Mogilner, C. (2020).
 People Rely Less on Consumer Reviews for Experiential than Material Purchases.
 Journal of Consumer Research, 46(6), 1052–1075. https://doi.org/10.1093/jcr/ucz042
 - Kordrostami, E., & Rahmani, V. (2020).
 Investigating conflicting online review information:evidence from Amazon.com.
 Journal of Retailing and Consumer Services, 55(October 2019), 102125. https://doi.org/10.1016/j.jretconser.2020.102125
+- Lee, D., & Hosanagar, K. (2020).
+How Do Product Attributes and Reviews Moderate the Impact of Recommender Systems Through Purchase Stages ?
+How Do Product Attributes and Reviews Moderate the Impact of Recommender Systems Through Purchase Stages ?
+Management Science, (May), 1–23.